daumiller/roku-client-public/README.md

 `ROKU_DEV_USERNAME` and `ROKU_DEV_PASSWORD`, which default to `rokudev` and `plex` respectively.

+### Publishing

+The Makefile also has some targets that automate publishing packages to Roku's channel store.
+All of these targets require [httpie](http://httpie.org) to be installed locally and executable as `http`.

+- `make pkg` - Installs a package onto the local Roku and downloads it in `.pkg` format from the application packager.
+- `make upload` - Uploads a package to the Roku store **without** publishing it.
+The installation code will be echoed so that it can be tested before publishing.
+This target executes `pkg` as a dependency, so a new package will always be created before uploading.
+- `make publish` - Publishes a pending package in the Roku store.
+This target does **not** depend on `upload`, since you will often upload, then test, then publish, as discrete steps.

+These targets all take the usual phony targets to build a particular version of the channel.
+So to upload a Ninja build you'd use `make ninja upload` and to upload a Plex Pass build you'd use `make pass upload`.
+These targets also require additional credentials for packaging and uploading.
+They should be prompted for if not provided, but you can also set environment variables if you'd like to automate the process further.
+The environment variables are:

+- `ROKU_PKG_PASSWORD` - The password used for the local application packager.
+- `ROKU_PORTAL_USERNAME` - The email address used to login to owner.roku.com
+- `ROKU_PORTAL_PASSWORD` - The password used to login to owner.roku.com.
+- `ROKU_PKG_VERSION` - The version to assign to an uploaded package.
+This is currently defaulted to 1.1 during our preview period since we can't use numbers less than 1.0.
+Once we release, we can probably read this from the manifest.

+Here are some common specific examples:

+#### Upload Ninja build

+    make ninja upload

+(Note that we haven't been publishing ninja builds, only uploading!)

+#### Upload Plex Pass build

+    make pass upload

+#### Publish Plex Pass build

+    make pass publish

+#### Upload Public build

+    make public upload

 ### Debugging

 The Roku doesn't have logging per se, but dev channels are able to write